MicrosoftDocs/entra-docs/docs/identity/monitoring-health/tutorial-configure-log-analytics-workspace.md

     ![Select diagnostics settings](./media/tutorial-configure-log-analytics-workspace/select-diagnostics-settings.png)

 Your logs can now be queried using the Kusto Query Language (KQL) in Log Analytics.
-You may need to wait around 15 minutes for the logs to populate.
+You might need to wait around 15 minutes for the logs to populate.

 ## Run queries in Log Analytics